-The first time I was going to buy a baby stroller, I was completely bewildered.
-It felt like I needed to attend a Strollers 101 just to understand all the types available and why one type would be better than the others.
+The first time I was going to choose a baby stroller, I was completely bewildered.
+It felt like I needed to attend a Strollers 101 course just to understand all the types available and why one type would be better than the others.

 We have now had 8 different strollers… and I know pretty much what works and what doesn’t.

 In this post, you’ll find some tips to help you out in the stroller-buy-jungle when choosing both stroller type and accessories.

 Tips For Buying A Baby Stroller That Suits Your Needs

 Do you know the saying: Buy quality, cry once…?

 That is very true for baby strollers!
 This doesn’t mean that you have to buy the most expensive baby stroller in the market.
 Some of the very expensive design strollers actually continue to be criticized from a safety perspective.

 But it does mean thinking twice before buying a stroller from a completely unknown brand just because it seems to be a great deal.

 You are likely to use the baby stroller quite a lot and maybe even for more than one child.
 Fabrics that easily tear, brakes that don’t really work and a folding mechanism that drives you crazy will – drive you crazy!